flyway/flywaydb.org/documentation/tutorials/callbacks.md

 ## Introduction

 **Callbacks** let you hook into Flyway's lifecycle.
-This is particularly useful are when execute the same housekeeping action over and over again.
+This is particularly useful when you execute the same housekeeping action over and over again.

 They are typically used for